dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/additional-scenarios.md

 If an app requires a custom version of the [Microsoft Authentication Library for JavaScript (`MSAL.js`)](https://www.npmjs.com/package/@azure/msal-browser), perform the following steps:

 1. Confirm the system has the latest developer .NET SDK or obtain and install the latest developer SDK from [.NET Core SDK: Installers and Binaries](https://github.com/dotnet/installer#installers-and-binaries).
 Configuration of internal NuGet feeds isn't required for this scenario.
-1. Set up the `dotnet/aspnetcore` GitHub repository for development per the docs at [Build ASP.NET Core from Source](https://github.com/dotnet/aspnetcore/blob/main/docs/BuildFromSource.md).
-Fork and clone or download a ZIP archive of the [dotnet/aspnetcore GitHub repository](https://github.com/dotnet/aspnetcore).
+1. Set up the `dotnet/aspnetcore` GitHub repository for development following the documentation at [Build ASP.NET Core from Source](https://github.com/dotnet/aspnetcore/blob/main/docs/BuildFromSource.md).
+Fork and clone or download a ZIP archive of the [`dotnet/aspnetcore` GitHub repository](https://github.com/dotnet/aspnetcore).
 1. Open the `src/Components/WebAssembly/Authentication.Msal/src/Interop/package.json` file and set the desired version of `@azure/msal-browser`.
 For a list of released versions, visit the [`@azure/msal-browser` npm website](https://www.npmjs.com/package/@azure/msal-browser) and select the **Versions** tab.
 1. Build the `Authentication.Msal` project in the `src/Components/WebAssembly/Authentication.Msal/src` folder with the `yarn build` command in a command shell.
 1. If the app uses [compressed assets (Brotli/Gzip)](xref:blazor/host-and-deploy/webassembly#compression), compress the `Interop/dist/Release/AuthenticationService.js` file.